 This method has been used for all the quadrats taken at Thorn Rock and for a series of sites around the MCZ where comparable quadrat photos are taken.
-The data can then be graphed or analysed using the Primer multivariate analysis software to compare similarity between sites.
+The data can then be plotted or analysed using the Primer multivariate analysis software to compare similarity between sites.

-Figure 6.2.1 Mean number of sponges counted in each quadrat at 4 sites -Thorn Rock 1993-2017
+Figure 6.2.1 Mean number of sponges counted in each quadrat at 4 sites - Thorn Rock 1993-2018

 Improvement in image quality and resolution has meant that more sponge entities have been recorded from 2009 onwards than in previous years.
-However in 2012 and 2014 there was a noticeable drop in the numbers of sponges across all transects.
-In 2013 and 2015 all transects showed an increase in abundance of visible sponges and this increase continued in 2017, except at the BLK - P8 transect.
-This variability will in part be due to the image quality.
-"Wafting" the surface sediment away would improve consistency but does compromise the comparability of the whole time series.
+However, in 2012 and 2014 there was a noticeable drop in the numbers of sponges across all transects.
+In 2018 all sites increased in abundance except for Windy gully.
+Image quality was good and there was very little silt on the seabed when the photographs were taken.